 Speech perception seems a very remote field to reading researchers.
 However, when it comes to word identification, especially in Chinese, reading and speech perception become much more similar.
 In speech there are no consistent, physical boundaries for words.
 Although prosodic and phonological cues may help the listeners identify words, the volatile and noisy nature of speech signal may have limited the reliability of those cues.

 Since speech perception is brought in for its similarity with Chinese reading in terms of the absence of consistent, physical word boundaries, I will focus on computational models of spoken word identification that operate without the presence of phonological cues.
 TRACE (McClelland & Elman, 1986) and Shortlist (Norris, 1994) are two well-known connectionist models aimed at modeling adult listeners' online spoken word identification.
 TRACE allows top-down feedback from lexical units to phoneme units, while Shortlist does not.
 Their architectures are also different.
 The architecture of Shortlist allows it to operate on a lexicon of real-life size, while TRACE has a lexicon of only about 200 words.
 However, they share a number of features in common.
-They only identify words stored in the lexicon, and have no way to discover new p.
-27words.
+They only identify words stored in the lexicon, and have no way to discover new words.
 The identification of a word relies on competition between lexical candidates automatically activated by the input.

 When a longer word is composed of two or more short ones, such as party (par tea) or cargo (car go), our experience is that we usually perceive only the longest word.
 Of course, stress or intonation change may partially account for this phenomenon, but it is interesting to note that TRACE and Shortlist also exhibit similar behavior.